Italy's neighbors act to curb spread of coronavirus

-ZURICH/VIENNA (Reuters) - Swiss customs agents began examining Italian commuters’ Swiss work permits on Monday and Austria readied spot health checks of people crossing its southern border to try to contain the coronavirus.
+CHIASSO, Switzerland (Reuters) - Swiss customs officers began examining Italian commuters’ Swiss work permits on Monday and Austria readied spot health checks of people crossing its southern border in an effort to contain the coronavirus.

 Italy, which is the worst-hit European nation, has imposed a virtual lockdown on the northern region of Lombardy and parts of neighboring Veneto.